woodxiang/supreium-headless-gl/README.md

     var gl = require("gl");

-Then you can use all the ordinary WebGL methods, with the exception that there is no way to load up images.
+Then you can use all the ordinary [WebGL methods](https://www.khronos.org/registry/webgl/specs/1.0/).

 Why use this thing instead of node-webgl?